Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Through this process, individuals can gain a sense of mastery and control over their emotions, leading to increased self-awareness and personal growth.

-Art therapy is a transformative and empowering approach that taps into the unconscious mind, offering a unique avenue for self-discovery and healing.
+Art therapy is a transformative and helping approach that taps into the unconscious mind, offering a unique avenue for self-discovery and healing.

 A study published in the Journal of Art Therapy explored the effectiveness of art therapy in promoting self-expression and insight.
 The findings revealed that participants who engaged in art therapy demonstrated increased self-awareness and gained valuable insights into their unconscious processes (Journal of Art Therapy, 2018).